OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/show-thumbprint.md

 ```

 ## Basic examples

-This example will display the thumbprint of the default instance
+This example displays the thumbprint of the default instance:

 ```text
 octopus.server show-thumbprint
 ```

-This example will export the thumbprint for the instance MyNewInstance to a file in JSON format
+This example exports the thumbprint for the instance named `MyNewInstance` to a file in JSON format:

 ```text
 octopus.server show-thumbprint --instance="MyNewInstance" --export-file="c:\temp\thumbprint.json" --format="json"
 ```